 This is a free program that is open to the public, though reservations are requested to help with planning.
-For those who would like to continue the discussion after 8:00, the group may move to some place like the Brooksider.
+For those who would like to continue the discussion after 8:00, the group may move to some place like Charlie Hoopers.

 Available for purchase (hardback, paperback, or e-reader): Amazon »

-Local libraries have copies of the book and audiobook available.
+Local libraries have limited copies of the book and audiobook available.